Dathalind/dathalind.github.io/_posts/2026-08-20-pma-lab-03-samples.md

 ### Assessment

-Given the identical hash, Lab03-03.exe should be treated as the same underlying binary as Lab03-01.exe.
-The AV heuristic detection of Poison Ivy RAT adds useful context that was not available from Lab03-01 alone, indicating the HTTP `CONNECT` beaconing and Active Setup persistence mechanism identified in both samples aligns with known Poison Ivy tradecraft, including its use of `vmx32to64.exe` as a masquerading filename.
-This is a helpful reminder to verify file hashes early in a lab or engagement to avoid duplicating analysis effort across what appear to be distinct files.
+Lab03-03.exe is a distinct binary from Lab03-01.exe, but the two share a near-identical string set, import table, and HTTP `CONNECT` beaconing and Active Setup persistence behavior, strongly suggesting they belong to the same malware family or build lineage.
+The AV heuristic detection of Poison Ivy RAT on this sample adds useful context that was not available from Lab03-01 alone, indicating both samples align with known Poison Ivy tradecraft, including the use of `vmx32to64.exe` as a masquerading filename.
+The crash encountered during dynamic analysis again limited full behavioral confirmation, so this assessment leans on the strong static overlap between the two samples.

 ## Lab03-04.exe